DAGWorks-Inc/hamilton/examples/polars/lazyframe/README.md

 # Classic Hamilton Hello World

-In this example we show you how to create a simple hello world dataflow that creates a polars dataframe as a result.
+In this example we show you how to create a simple hello world dataflow that creates a polars lazyframe as a result.
 It performs a series of transforms on the input to create columns that appear in the output.

 File organization: